Assessment Testing and Placement

 If I have taken the ACT or SAT, do I have to take the placement test?
 An ACT score of 22+ in reading and a 17+ in English places a student directly into English 101.
 Math ACT placement is determined by a student's academic program.
 Refer to our current Placement Test Information Sheet for more information, or contact the Academic Advising Center at (708) 709-3506 for assistance.

 I'm transferring to PSC from another college.
 Do I take the placement test?
 Students who have previously completed a college-level English and/or math course with a "C" or better from an accredited college or university are exempt from the placement test.
 However, official transcripts and completion of a PSC program evaluation form are required of all transfer students as part of the application process.
-Students who took the placement test at another college within the past year may submit an official score report to the director of testing.
-For more information call Alysse (Lisa) Hansen, director of Student Success Center and testing, at (708) 709-3507.
+Students who took the placement test at another college within the past year may submit an official score report for review.
+For more information call Alysse (Lisa) Hansen, manager of Student Success Center and testing, at (708) 709-3507.
 The essay portion may still be required for transfer students with scores from another college.

 How soon should I take the placement test?
 Courses fill up quickly.
 You are more likely to get your first choice of classes if you complete testing well before the beginning of the term.
 But, it is important you are aware of the material you will be tested on and you are comfortable with your knowledge based on the expectations of this test and your chosen program of study.

 What sections are in the placement test?
-The placement test is comprised of three sections: Math, Reading, and English.
-You will take the Math and Reading portions on the computer and then handwrite a timed essay to determine your English placement.
+The placement test is comprised of two sections: Math and English / Reading.
+You will take the Math and Reading portions on the computer and type a timed essay to determine your English placement.
 What is the procedure for course placement?

 - Complete an online or in-person admissions application and obtain a student ID number in Enrollment Services.
 A student ID number is REQUIRED to take the placement test.